Mutual majority criterion: Minimax

 Result: Candidates A, B and C each are strictly preferred by more than the half of the voters (52%) over D, so {A, B, C} is a set S as described in the definition and D is a Condorcet loser.
 Nevertheless, Minimax declares D the winner because its biggest defeat is significantly the smallest compared to the defeats A, B and C caused each other.

 Plurality

-Assume the Tennessee capital election example.

-There are 58% of the voters who prefer Nashville, Chattanooga and Knoxville over Memphis, so the three cities build a set S as described in the definition.
-But since the supporters of the three cities split their votes, Memphis wins under Plurality.
+58% of the voters prefer Nashville, Chattanooga and Knoxville to Memphis.
+Therefore, the three eastern cities build a set S as described in the definition.
+But, since the supporters of the three cities split their votes, Memphis wins under plurality voting.